ponylang/pony-tutorial/expressions/exceptions.md

 # Exceptions

-Pony provides a simple exception mechanism to aid in error handling.
+Pony doesn't feature exceptions as you might be familiar with them from languages like Python, Java, C++ et al. It does, however, provide a simple partial function mechanism to aid in error handling.
+Partial functions and the `error` keyword used to raise them look similar to exceptions in other languages but have some important semantic differences.
+Let's take a look at how you work with Pony's error and then how it differs from the exceptions you might be used to.

+## Raising and handling errors

+An error is raised with the command `error`.
 At any point, the code may decide to declare an `error` has occurred.
-Code execution halts at that point and the call chain is unwound until the nearest enclosing error handler is found.
+Code execution halts at that point, and the call chain is unwound until the nearest enclosing error handler is found.
 This is all checked at compile time so errors cannot cause the whole program to crash.

-## Raising and handling errors

-An error is raised with the command `error`.
 Error handlers are declared using the `try`-`else` syntax.

 ```pony
 try